dawsonbooth/slippi-search/README.md

 4. Change the "replays" path to some directory that holds some of your slp files.
 5. Browse to the directory from the command line and run the command: `npm install slippi-search`.
 This should create a `node_modules` directory in the folder.
 6. Run the command: `node script.js`.
-This will run the script above to search through and print data about the replay files in that directory.
+This will run the script above to search through and print data about the replay files that met the criteria in that directory.